Fbalashov/ModuleEnforcer/README.md

 * Please keep in mind that my goal is to keep this tool simple and flexible while providing safety for modules.

 ## Shout-outs
+* [This talk](https://www.youtube.com/watch?v=p8yX5-lPS6o) by Tor Norbye is especially helpful for learning about the features in lint (circa 2018).
 * Thanks to Niklas Baudy for the [guide](https://medium.com/@vanniktech/writing-your-first-lint-check-39ad0e90b9e6) and [sample lint rules](https://github.com/vanniktech/lint-rules/) he made publicly available.
 These proved invaluable in my hunt for educational materials on lint.
+* And thank you to the community at [lint-dev](https://groups.google.com/forum/#!forum/lint-dev).

 ## Details
 * Modules that have `@RequiredMethods` with optional arguments (a kotlin only construct) will not expect you to